-COPING WITH THE MUD

-Rain, snow, and natural seepage soon filled trenches with water.
+COPING WITH THE MUD Rain, snow, and natural seepage soon filled trenches with water.
 Wooden slats, known as duckboards, were laid on the ground to keep soldiers' feet reasonably dry, but the constant mud remained one of the major features of trench life.

-in a fire bay.

-Life in the trenches $D{\text{AYTIME IN THE TRENCHES}}$ alternated between short periods of intense fear, when the enemy fired, and longer periods of boredom.
-Most of the work was done at night when patrols were sent out to observe and raid enemy trenches, and to repair their own front-line parapets and other defences.
-Dawn and dusk were the most likely times for an enemy attack, so all the troops "stood to", that is manned the fire bays, at these times.
+Life in the trenches DAYTIME IN THE TRENCHES alternated between short periods of intense fear, when the enemy fired, and longer periods of boredom.
+Most of the work was done at night when patrols were sent out to observe and raid enemy trenches, and to repair their own front-line parapets and other defenses.
+Dawn and dusk were the most likely times for an enemy attack, so all the troops "stood to," or manned the fire bays, at these times.
 The days were usually quiet, so the men tried to catch up on sleep while sentries watched the enemy trenches.
 Many soldiers used this time to write home or keep a diary of events.
-There were no set mealtimes on the front line, and soldiers ate as and when transport was available to bring food to the front by carrying parties.
-To relieve the boredom, soldiers spent one week to 10 days in the front line, then moved into the reserve lines, and finally went to a rear area to rest.
+There were no set mealtimes on the front line, and soldiers ate as and when transportation was available to bring food to the front by carrying parties.
+To relieve the boredom, soldiers spent one week to 10 days on the front line, then moved into the reserve lines, and finally went to a rear area to rest.
 Here, they were given a bath and freshly laundered clothes before returning to the trenches.

 A LITTLE SHELTER The trenches were usually very narrow and often exposed to the weather.
 The Canadian soldiers in this trench have built a makeshift canopy to shelter under.
 The sides are made of sandbags piled on top of each other.

-Soldier removing mud from ammunition pouch with a piece of cloth A RELAXING READ?
-This re-creation from London's Imperial War Museum shows a soldier reading.
-While there was plenty of time for the soldiers to read during the day, they were often interrupted by rats scurrying past their feet and itching lice in their clothes.
+scurrying past their feet and itching lice in their clothes.

-CLEAN AND TIDY The cleaning of kit and the waterproofing of boots was as much a part of life in the trenches as it was in the barracks back home.
+The cleaning of gear and the waterproofing of boots was as much a part of life in the trenches as it was in the barracks back home.
 These Belgian soldiers cleaning their rifles knew that such tasks were essential to maintaining combat efficiency.
-OFFICERS' DUG-OUT This re-creation in London's Imperial War Museum of an officers' dug-out on the Somme in autumn 1916 shows the cramped conditions people endured in the trenches.
+OFFICERS' DUGOUT This re-creation in London's Imperial War Museum of an officers' dugout on the Somme in the fall of 1916 shows the cramped conditions people endured in the trenches.
 The officer on the telephone is calling in artillery support for an imminent trench raid, while his weary comrade is asleep behind him on a camp bed.
-Official notices, photographs, and postcards from home are pinned around the walls.
+Official notices, photographs, and postcards from home are tacked around the walls.

-French author Henri Barbusse (1873-1935) wrote of life in the trenches, denouncing the war in his novel Le Feu (Under Fire) of 1916.
-Poem and self-portrait by British poet and artist Isaac Rosenberg (1890-1918)
+French author Henri Barbusse (1873-1935) wrote of life in the trenches, denouncing the war, in his novel Le Feu (Under Fire) of 1916.
+Poem and self portrait by the British poet and artist Isaac Rosenberg (1890-1918)

 Artists and poets The Menin Road (1918) by Paul Nash Some soldiers used their spare time in the trenches to write poems or make sketches.
-A huge number wrote long letters home, or kept a diary.
+A huge number wrote long letters home or kept a diary.
 After the war, many of these writings were published.
-Literary records of trench life made fascinating and Ordinary soldiers - such as these members of the British Border Regiment at Thiepval Wood on the Somme in 1916 - spent their time off duty in "funk holes", holes carved out of the side of the trench, or under waterproof sheets.
-Unlike the Germans, the British did not shocking reading.
-In 1916, the British government began to send official war artists, such as Paul Nash (1889- 1946), to the front to record the war in paint.
-CAVE MEN Paints and brushes belonging to British war artist Paul Nash
+Literary records of trench life made fascinating and shocking reading.
+In 1916, the British government began to send official war artists, such as Paul Nash (1889-1946), to the front to record the war in paint.
+Paints and brushes belonging to the British artist Paul Nash